SUI-Components/sui/packages/sui-bundler/README.md

         "dev": "cheap-module-eval-source-map",
         "prod": "hidden-source-map"
       },
-      "disableTSLoader": true // Only if you want to disable typescript loader }
+      "disableTypeScriptLoader": true // Only if you want to disable typescript loader }
   }
 }